Chrisyango/firstproject/README.md

-Hello my name is Chris
+This is the new merge conflict this is all changed
-This is the merge conflict
+My cat's name is Bumper